Skip to the main content

 • Experience using transcription equipment, software, and resource tools

-Most people entering this field have completed a 1-year education program, including a medical terminology course, at a recognized post-secondary school.
+Most people entering this field have completed a 1-year education program at a recognized post-secondary school.
+This must include a course in medical terminology.

 Medical transcriptionists need to stay up to date with new terminology related to medical and surgical specialties.